As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

-- Preheat the oven to 350°F. Line an 8×8 baking pan with parchment paper or spray it lightly with cooking spray.
+- Preheat the oven to 350°F. Line an 8×8 baking dish with parchment paper or spray it lightly with cooking spray.

-- Whisk together the flour, sugar, baking powder, and cinnamon in a small mixing bowl.
+- Whisk together the flour, baking powder, baking soda, cinnamon, and salt in a medium mixing bowl.

-- In a medium mixing bowl, whisk together the vanilla, aquafaba, and milk.
+- In a large mixing bowl, whisk together the sugar, oil, vinegar, vanilla, and milk.

-- Pour the dry ingredients into the wet ingredients and stir to combine.
+- Pour the dry ingredients into the wet ingredients and stir until just combined.
+Do not overmix!

-- Add in the shredded zucchini and chocolate chips and stir to incorporate.
+- Add in the shredded zucchini and chocolate chips and stir gently to incorporate evenly.

-- Pour into the prepared baking dish and smooth out the top.
-Bake for 30-35 minutes until a toothpick inserted in the center comes out clean.
+- Transfer the batter to the prepared baking dish and smooth out the top.
+Bake for 30 to 35 minutes until a toothpick inserted in the center comes out clean.
+(If the toothpick comes out with melted chocolate, that's fine and expected, but no batter should be on the toothpick).

-- Let cool in the pan on a cooling rack before removing and cutting into bars.
+- Let cool in the pan on a cooling rack before removing and cutting into squares.

 For the Chocolate Drizzle, if using